openconfig/reference/rpc/gnmi/gnmi-specification.md

 ### 3.4.7 Error Handling

-When a client issues a `SetRequest`, and the target is unable to apply the specified changes, an error MUST be reported to the client.
+When a client issues a `SetRequest`, and the target is unable to apply the specified changes, an error status MUST be reported to the client.
 The error is specified in multiple places:

-*   Within a `SetResponse` message, the error field indicates the completion status of the entire transaction.
+*   The status of the `SetResponse` message indicates the completion status of the entire transaction.
-*   With a `UpdateResult` message, where the error field indicates the completion status of the individual operation.
+*   With a `UpdateResult` message, where the message field indicates the completion status of the individual operation.

-The target MUST specify the `message` field within a `SetResponse` message such that the overall status of the transaction is reflected.
+The target MUST specify the status of the `SetResponse` message such that the overall result of the transaction is reflected.
 In the case that no error occurs, the target MUST complete this field specifying the `OK (0)` canonical error code.

 In the case that any operation within the `SetRequest` message fails, then (as per [Section 3.4.3](#343-transactions)), the target MUST NOT apply any of the specified changes, and MUST consider the transaction as failed.
-The target SHOULD set the `message` field of the `SetResponse` message to an error message with the code field set to `Aborted (10)`, and MUST set the `message` field of the `UpdateResult` corresponding to the failed operation to an `Error` message indicating failure.
+The target SHOULD set the status code of the `SetResponse` message to `Aborted (10)`, along with an appropriate error message, and MUST set the `message` field of the `UpdateResult` corresponding to the failed operation to an `Error` message indicating failure.
 In the case that the processed operation is not the only operation within the `SetRequest` the target MUST set the `message` field of the `UpdateResult` messages for all other operations, setting the code field to `Aborted (10)`.

 For the operation that the target is unable to process, the `message` field MUST be set to a specific error code indicating the reason for failure based on the following mappings to canonical gRPC error codes: